Disney to raise monthly, annual fees for ESPN+

-July 12 (Reuters) - Walt Disney Co (DIS.N) will raise its monthly and annual subscription fees for sports streaming platform ESPN+ in the United States, the company said on Monday.
+(Reuters) - Walt Disney Co will raise its monthly and annual subscription fees for sports streaming platform ESPN+ in the United States, the company said on Monday.

 The monthly price will be increased by $1 to $6.99, while the annual plan will cost $10 more at $69.99, Disney said.